Primers • Model Acceleration

 -

-This improvement is particularly significant for long sequences, where \(n\) can be in the hundreds or thousands.
+This improvement is particularly significant for long sequences, where \(n\) can be in the thousands to millions.

 Autoregressive Decoding Process with Caching